 3. Giving a full reference

-Most full references include the bare facts, plus key responsibilities, an assessment of the employee’s performance, views on his personal qualities relevant to the positions held, eg honesty, integrity, drive, etc, his timekeeping, and reasons for leaving.
+Most full references include the bare facts, plus key responsibilities, an assessment of the employee’s performance, views on their personal qualities relevant to the positions held, eg honesty, integrity, drive, etc, their timekeeping, and reasons for leaving.

 The duty to take care to be true, accurate and fair, and not to be misleading, means you should avoid: